-Ultra-light mice have become quite popular over the past couple of years, with many companies responding to this spike of interest with some impressively light mice.
-While they are typically marketed towards gamers, we’ve hit a point where there are enough of these mice on the market that there’s sure to be one that matches your functional and aesthetic preferences.
+Ultra-light mice have gained popularity over the past couple of years, with many companies responding with some impressively light mice.
+While they’re typically marketed towards gamers, we’ve hit a point where there are enough of these mice on the market that there’s sure to be one that matches your functional and aesthetic preferences.

 What You Need to Know About Ultra-Light Mice